salih-b/Sprint-Challenge--JavaScript/README.md

   this is usually used with .call and .apply

-5. Why do we need super() in an extended class? super() allows us to access the Parent constructor's keys.
+5. Why do we need super() in an extended class? super() allows us to access the Parent constructor's keys/properties.

 ## Project Set up